Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: EXPIREMENT

 \subsection{Real-World Experiments}

-As shown in Table \ref{table2} and Fig. \ref{fig7}, we build terrains in the real world similar to those in simulation and tested the proposed framework alongside ablation policies (excluding HMap GT).
-With precise terrain reconstruction and comprehensive environmental understanding, the proposed framework consistently demonstrated robust performance across all terrains, highlighting its strong sim-to-real transferability. w/o FtEdge exhibited a tendency to place feet close to terrain edges, leading to complete failures on gaps due to unstable slips or missing the edges. w/o Finetune, which was trained directly on the most challenging terrains, struggled to discover highly adaptive policies, resulting in unrealistic actions in the real world.
-Surprisingly, the performance of w/o HMap RC deteriorated significantly in real-world tests, often leading to missteps, edge placements, or directional deviations that caused falls.
-This suggests that relying solely on implicit visual feature representation is insufficient for extracting effective terrain information and forming an accurate understanding of the environment.
+As shown in Table \ref{table3} and Fig. \ref{fig7}, we evaluated ablation policies on real-world terrains similar to those in the simulation (excluding HMap GT due to the lack of a MoCap device).
+The proposed framework consistently demonstrated robust performance across all terrains, highlighting its excellent sim-to-real transferability that outperforms all other policies. w/o FtEdge exhibited a tendency to place feet near terrain edges, leading to complete failures on gaps due to unstable slips or missing the edges. w/o TerProg, which was trained directly on challenging sparse terrains, struggled to discover highly adaptive policies, resulting in unrealistic actions in the real world.
+Surprisingly, the performance of w/o T-RCr deteriorated significantly in real-world tests, often leading to missteps, edge placements, or directional deviations that caused falls.
+This suggests that terrain reconstruction is crucial for effectively capturing and accurately representing necessary terrain information during visual feature extraction, ensuring safe foot placements.